thomaszhao/radar-js-api/README.md

 script from within your page anywhere before other scripts that use the library.
 For example, suppose that:

-1. You host your JavaScript on assets.foo.com a directory called `js`.
+1. You host your JavaScript files on assets.foo.com in a directory called `js`.
-2. Your own site JavaScript lives in a file called site.js.
-From this file you'll need access to the API provided by the bootstap snippet.
+2. Your own site code lives in a file called site.js, and from this file you need access to the API provided by the bootstap snippet.

 Then in your HTML, you add a link to the Radar bootstap file above the link to site.js like this: